 Guest Blogger Outreach

 If you want to get your site to the top of the SERPs, you will need to master guest posting.
 By following those steps earlier, you’ll find blogs that accept guest posts.
-The trick is to get them to accept your guest posts.
+The trick is to get them to accept your posts.

-The key to success with guest blogger outreach strategy is to get people to pay attention to your pitch.
+The key to success with guest blogger outreach game is to get people to pay attention to your pitch.
 You must write an email that makes a positive impression.
 People who run popular blogs get bombarded with outreach emails.

 One way to stake out your authority is by writing an email that proves your expertise.
 Here’s a nice example of a template you could use.

 You’ll notice that the email template doesn’t include any article ideas.
 This is a little trick that most link builders overlook.
 You can pitch your ideas to people who respond.
 It saves coming up with a couple of ideas for every email you send.